Giovanna joyce imbesi, MBA

 Lisa Yen, NP, NBC-HWC

-Lisa earned a bachelor of arts in psychology from Wheaton College in Illinois in 1997, a bachelor of science in nursing from Loyola University of Chicago in 1998, and a master of science in nursing from the University of California, Los Angeles School of Nursing’s Acute Care Nurse Practitioner Program in 2003.
-She recently completed Vanderbilt University’s Health Coaching Certificate Program.
-She has been active in community service and church activities including serving breakfast at homeless shelters for over 10 years.
-She also has served in medical missions in Kenya and Haiti.
-Other than her passion for helping people, she also enjoys cooking, snowboarding, and musical theater.
+Lisa earned a bachelor of arts in psychology from Wheaton College in Illinois in 1997, a bachelor of science in nursing from Loyola University of Chicago in 1998, a master of science in nursing from the University of California, Los Angeles School of Nursing’s Acute Care Nurse Practitioner Program in 2003, and a post-graduate certification in Health Coaching from Vanderbilt University in 2017.
+She is a Nationally Board Certified Health and Wellness Coach (NBC-HWC) recognized by the International Consortium of Health and Wellness Coaches.
+She has been active in community service and has served in medical missions in Kenya and Haiti.
+Other than her passion for helping people, she also enjoys cooking, snowboarding, and attending theater.